Rhinemann/mage-hack/Core.md

 Now the magus can cross over, transmuting his living tissue to ephemera.
 He may carry a few material possessions, although transmuting them as well raises the difficulty of the roll.
 (Normal clothing and items step up the Gauntlet rating once; bulky clothing and items step up rating twice.)
 That traveler must step sideways on his own; bringing large items or other people across demands a higher Spirit Rank.
 Meanwhile, a combined Spirit d8/ Mind d6 Effect allows the magus to read Resonance, Synergy, and other spiritual energies (Essence, a spirit’s place within a hierarchy, etc.).

-At this Rank, a mortal magus can also harm an Umbral entity as if he was using Life d8 against that entity.
+At this Rank, a mortal magus can also harm an Umbral entity as if they was using Life d8 against that entity.
 While Spirit d6 allows the magus to touch that entity, Spirit d8 lets him actually damage its ephemeral Pattern’s integrity the way that Life d8 damages a physical creature’s form.

 By combining this Rank with Matter d8 and Prime d6, the magus can also create short-lived objects from ephemera; such creations must be constructed as if they were material things, and they fade away at the end of the Effect’s duration.